 - Ability to compete more competitively with other dental practices.

-- Gaining experience and preparation for when the NSQHS Standards become mandatory for private dentists.
+- Gaining experience and preparation for when the NSQHS Standards becomes mandatory for private dental practices.

 We welcome the opportunity to meet with you and discuss how HDAA can assist your service with assessment to the NSQHSS.

 To support your assessment planning, HDAA will provide you with clear information and guidance in regard to the assessment process, evidence requirements and clarification of relevant time frames.

 As a private practice HDAA will provide secure access to “onTrack for Dental Accreditation”; HDAA’s online system where dental practices provide all required information and evidence to HDAA for the assessor to review.
 In turn the assessment report is provided smoothly and quickly to the dental practice to advise of the outcome.